How To Start a Successful Blog and Make Money In 2024

 2. Personal Finance

-It’s also a topic, which I really believe, that you’ll only make money in if you genuinely love writing about it.
+It’s also a topic, which I believe that you’ll only make money if you genuinely love writing about it.

-To genuinely offer your readers value, this niche requires a lot of research, trying and testing.
+Remember that this niche requires a lot of research, trying, and testing.

 Some of my favorite blogs in this niche:

 I only recently realized what a profitable niche this is.
 When you think about it, it only makes sense parenting blogs are so popular.